Rabbit Air MinusA2 is an electronically automated, premium class style-leading design, a step toward the work-of-art air purifier of the future.

 RabbitAir's medium filter captures airborne particles above 1 micron diameter, including many pollens and pet dander.

-I didn't expect purifier builders, many of whom make fatter margins on replacement filter sales, to include this money saving feature on a new machine.
+I didn't expect purifier builders, many of whom make fatter margins on replacement filter sales, to include this money saving feature, essentially a second stage prefilter, on a new machine.

 The medium filter is replaced annually if warranty is to be maintained.